 Your home’s appliances and systems work hard – until they don’t.
-Whether it’s an A/C unit failing in the middle of a Florida heat wave or an underground water line giving out, you’ll want to protect your home’s systems and service lines.
+And in Florida, when something breaks, it often happens at the worst possible time.
+Think an A/C system failing during a summer heat wave or an underground water or sewer line collapsing without warning.

 Let’s break it down so you can choose the best option to protect your home’s systems and service lines.